October 9, 2020

 NOTE - The model is also known in various guises as PEST, STEP, STEEPLE and PESTLE.
 It was originally conceived as ETPS by Harvard professor, Francis Aguilar.

 Often used for existing challenges, PESTEL is also helpful for new market research.
-You could use it with a SWOT analysis to identify existing opportunities and threats.
+You could use it with a SWOT analysis to identify existing opportunities and potential threats.

 Or it can forecast future issues that will need careful management.

 Often, the biggest obstacle to doing business is registering a legal entity in-country.
-This process can be very costly and can take up to a year to complete.
+This process can be costly and take up to a year to complete.
 This time will be better spent growing market share but can get eaten up by paperwork and delays.

 They can help you set up quickly without establishing a legal entity in a particular country.
 That means - speed to market!